- Written by Dr.Mehmet Demircioglu

 If your work involves sweat, bending, dust, a tight hat, public visibility, or a long commute, more time may be wise.
 If you can work quietly from home, wash properly, sleep enough, avoid sun and friction, and tolerate some visible healing, the return may be easier.

 The type of procedure also matters.
 A large case, crown work, dense packing, repair surgery, limited donor capacity, or a full shave may create a different recovery experience than a smaller session.
-Patients often focus only on the number of grafts, but the whole situation matters.
+People often focus only on the number of grafts, but the whole situation matters.